 Information for Students

-You will be matched with a sponsor who is most likely to give you a meaningful, exploratory career experience.
+You will be matched with a host who is most likely to give you a meaningful, exploratory career experience.
 The application will require you to explain your motivations for participating in the program and indicate which industries and organizational characteristics are most appealing to you.

 You will be asked to indicate: